 State of Oklahoma

 - Representing sovereign clients and companies in the US Supreme Court, including cases such as Georgia v PublicResource.org.
 Inc. and McGirt v Oklahoma.

 Although it is based in Houston, Bracewell LLP is among the standout performers not only in appellate proceedings in Texas-based courts, but also in federal appellate courts nationwide.
 A particular area of focus for the team is litigation in the energy sector; it also frequently acts as counsel in cases at trial stage.
 Former Chair of the State Bar of Texas Appellate Section Warren Harris chairs the practice, where Yvonne Ho is also a key name to note.

 The Bank of New York Mellon Trust Company

 Direct General Insurance Company

-- Acting as lead counsel to Healthcare Holdings and other defendants in the appeal of a business dispute alleging breach of contract, fraud, and fraudulent inducement claims at the Fifth Circuit.
+- Acted as lead counsel to Carlton Energy Group in the appeal of a significant business dispute involving breach of and tortious interference with contracts regarding a gas lease.